Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation

 \subsection{Quantum Zeno Metastable Synchronization}

 A more relevant variant of the ultra-low frequency case is when,

 for some large $\gamma$.
 In this case the evolution is dominated by the dissipative term

-In this set up \emph{quantum Zeno dynamics} are possible \cite{Facchi1,Facchi2,Zanardi,Popkov}.
+In this set up \emph{quantum Zeno dynamics} are possible.
+Physically this can, for example, correspond to experimental set-ups in regimes where it is difficult to suppress the effects of dephaing such as the example considered later in Sec \ref{sec:generalised_SUN_examples}.
+For more detailed derivations and in-depth discussions of the quantum Zeno effect, see \cite{Facchi1,Facchi2,Zanardi,Popkov}.
 We now re-scale the full quantum Liouvillian as $ \tilde{\sL} = \tfrac{1}{\gamma} \sL'$, and consider $s = 1/\gamma$ as the perturbative parameter.
 If the 0 eigenvalue is split then as in the above section we have

 Transforming back to the unscaled Liouvillian we now have

 and thus we see that the oscillations occur on the relevant Hamiltonian time-scales for all $\gamma$.
 In this case the purely imaginary eigenvalues must come from \emph{stationary phase relations} \cite{BN} of the dissiaptive Liouvillian $\sD$.
 These are stationary states that fulfil the conditions of Th.
 1 with trivial eigenvalue $\omega=0$.
 If all the $A$ operators and $\sD$ fulfil the conditions of Cor.
 2 or 3, then robust metastable synchronization occurs with a lifetime $\sim \tfrac{1}{\gamma}$.